Martin Candinas

-Martin Candinas (born 20 August 1980) is a politician of The Center (DM) a member of the National Council of Switzerland and since December 2022, its president.
-He speaks Romansh which he supports as Switzerland's fourth official language.
+Martin Candinas (born 20 August 1980) is a politician of The Center (DM) a member of the National Council of Switzerland.

 Early life

 Candidas was born in Ilanz/Sumvitg and graduated with a Matura from high school in Chur.

 Career

 He worked for health insurance Helsana.
 In 2006 he was promoted to branch director in Chur.
 After he was elected to the National Council in 2011, he decreased his pensum to 50%.
 Until 2017 he was in charge of the sales department at the Helsana branches in Samedan, Chur and Glarus.
-In 2017 he becae a specialist in Partner- and Key account management.
+In 2017 he became a specialist in Partner- and Key account management.
 In 2016 he assumed the presidencies of the Swiss Helicopter Association and Litra, which provides information on public transport.